 For a plant based version- use this recipe instead.

-Mini Chia Pudding: I love having chia pudding anytime of the day really.
+Mini Chia Pudding: One of my fave easy healthy snack ideas is chia pudding.
 You can get pretty creative and add extra protein with some protein powder, or glow powder for extra skin nourishment (one of my FAVE boosters).
 Or add in some collagen or cacao powder.
 Try to stick to berries for topping as these are lower in sugar and add some good fat to it like a bit of nut butter to ensure you stay satiated.

 2 tbsp. chia seeds

 6-7 tbsp. dairy free milk (unsweetened)

 1 tbsp. nut butter